Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ## 16.12.
 What is the recommended approach for implementing the software?
 There is certainly no definitive generic recommendation, but the file `'.\docs\Implementation approach.html'` should be a good starting point.

-The content is based on real-life experience implementing the script in a multi-client environment with a five-digit number of mailboxes.
+The content is based on real life experiences implementing the script in a multi-client environment with a five-digit number of mailboxes.

 It contains proven procedures and recommendations for product managers, architects, operations managers, account managers and e-mail and client administrators.
 It is suited for service providers as well as for clients.